Zizzs/Angular-Forums/README.md

     2. The user must be able to create custom threads under specific topics, and have their thread show up within the topic's section.

-    3. The user should be able to view the detailed topics page and be able to post comments for specific threads.
+    3. The user should be able to view the detailed threads page and be able to post comments for specific threads.

-    4. The user must be able to read, preview, and edit all comments commited to forum posts.
+    4. The user must be able to see when threads or comments are posted at all times.

 ## Setup/Installation Requirements